liufei2008/LGUI_Document_Source/docs/ReleaseNotes/v3/index.md

 ## 3.3

+### 3.3.6
+#### NewFeature:
+Add *EndCapSizeAffectByLineWidth* property for UI2DLineRendererBase, so cap size can scale with *LineWidth*.
+#### Fix:
+Bug: LGUI_StandaloneInputModule.OverrideMousePosition not working.
+Bug: SDFFont appear blurry when scale up UIText.
+Bug: Memory leak caused by LGUIMeshElementCollector when use LGUI-Renderer, UE5.1 and above.
+Crash: When add UIButton (or other components that need to use ALGUIManagerActor::GetInstance function) to a Blueprint, the editor will crash.
+#### Change:
+Rename LGUIEventDelegateParameterType to ELGUIEventDelegateParameterType.

 ### 3.3.5
 #### NewFeature:
 Add *ControlChildWidth* and *ControlChildHeight* property for UIHorizontalLayout and UIVerticalLayout.
 #### Fix:
 Crash: When CurveEditor is opened and then close PrefabEditor, this will crash editor.
 Crash: Prefab trying to serialize transient actor.
+Crash: If use prefab editor, when close UE editor, the UE editor will crash because subsystem nullptr.
+Crash: If enable *PreserveHierarchyState* in UE5.1 and UE5.2, editor will crash when save new level.
 Bug: SDF font not display in UE5.2 on platform android with vulkan backend.
 Bug: UIProceduralRect when *RadialFill* angle is 360, there is a thin line remained.
 Bug: UIProceduralRect when *BorderWidth* is 0, there is a thin line rect remained.
 Bug: UIProceduralRect when *SoftEdge* is checked, mesh is not updated correctly.
 Bug: UIVerticalLayout calculate *WidthFitToChildren* wrong.
 Bug: UE5.2 prefab editor cannot select or multi select actor after select a component.
-Bug: If use prefab editor, when close UE editor, the UE editor will crash because subsystem nullptr.
-Bug: If enable *PreserveHierarchyState* in UE5.1 and UE5.2, editor will crash when save new level.
 #### Change:
 Add DEPRECATED_MACRO for LTween's modifications in version 3.3.4.
 When do LGUI's base setup (Create screen space or world space UI root), LGUI will check trace channel, and will give a hint if there is no valid trace channel for LGUI.